KnowledgeSeed/analogic-framework/docs/source/widgets.rst

 Configuration
 ~~~~~~~~~~~~~

-- id: Unique identifier of the widget, used for binding value and events
+- ``id``: Unique identifier of the widget, used for binding value and events
-- skin: Selected skin style for the widget (affects styling via class name)
+- ``skin``: Selected skin style for the widget (affects styling via class name)
-- value: Initial value of the password field (optional, not explicitly used here but can be set programmatically)
+- ``value``: Initial value of the password field (optional, not explicitly used here but can be set programmatically)